The Beatles Rooftop Concert (Review)

 (Glad the guy on the far left survived!)

-The concert was really a recording session, and several of the songs were repeated in order to get the best takes for the album and film.
+The concert was really a recording session, and three of the songs were repeated in order to get the best takes for the album and film.

 The audio has just a little chatter between songs and a bit of minor strumming on their instruments, plus a 25-second instrumental of “God Save The Queen”.